top of page

 “Money-notes worth every penny,” “wonderful acting,” “movie star good looks,”and “passionate elegance” are just a few of the phrases used by critics to describe tenor Isaac Hurtado.
 Critically acclaimed for portrayals of Don José in Carmen, Pinkerton in Madama ButterflyWerther in Werther, the Duke in Rigoletto, Tamino in Die Zauberflöte, Rodolfo in La Bohème, Edgardo in Lucia di Lammermoor, Alfredo in La Traviata, and Roméo in Roméo et Juliette, Mr. Hurtado is “the complete package.”

-Most recently in 2022, Hurtado performed as tenor soloist with Opera Roanoke in their season opener, "Opera Gems," under the baton of Maestro Steven White.
-He was also seen in the role of Don José in Carmen for Utah Festival Opera.
-He covered the role of Cavaradossi in Tosca, and revisited the role of Rodolfo in La bohème at the Noorda Center for the Performing Arts alongside Marina Costa-Jackson's Mimì.
-He also performed the tenor solos in a new work for choir, orchestra and soloists entitled "A Mosaic for Earth" at Virginia Tech University, Mozart's Requiem with Millennial Choirs and Orchestras in Salt Lake City and Handel's Messiah with the Southwest Symphony.
+In 2021-22, Hurtado revisited the role of Rodolfo in La bohème at the Noorda Center for the Performing Arts alongside Marina Costa-Jackson's Mimì and sang Don José in La tragédie de Carmen with Utah Opera.
+He also performed the tenor solos in Dwight Bigler's new work for choir, orchestra and soloists entitled "Mosaic for Earth" at Virginia Tech University, sang Mozart's Requiem with Millennial Choirs and Orchestras in Salt Lake City and Handel's Messiah with the Southwest Symphony.

 Other recent performances include appearances recitals in Pesaro and Iesi, Italy, Don José in Carmen with Pine Mountain Music Festival.
 He also covered the role of Roméo at Utah Opera, sang the role of Pinkerton in Madama Butterfly with Piedmont Opera and Opera Circle Cleveland, and sang Belmonte in Die Entfürung aus dem Serail with Opera North (NH).
 He also appeared as the Duke in Rigoletto for Opera Circle Cleveland, and was featured in concert for the Hoku Concert Series in Kona, Hawaii.
 Further activities have included multiple appearances with ULTIMI 3 Tenors at the Tabernacle at Temple Square in Salt Lake City, and concerts in Hawaii, Utah, and Idaho.